opahopa/smart-estate-solidity/README.md

 Inspired by [ConsesSys real estate standards](https://github.com/ConsenSys/real-estate-standards)

 Includes a rough skeleton of land (spatial units) governance sysytem.
 Note that this was built in one day -> there is a lot of room for improvements and this is far from production.
+Code is mostly not properly secured and style is not very consistent.
+The aim was to make as much as possible functionality within a very limited amount of time.

 #### SpatialUnitRegistry
 Land units registry (`geohash` coordinates format).